 - 1. Purposes.
 Pursuant to Virginia Code § 2.2-3708.3, the following policy (a) describes the circumstances under which remote participation will be allowed and the process the Board will use for making requests to use remote participation, approving or denying such requests, and creating a record of such requests; and (b) fixes the number of times remote participation for personal matters can be used per calendar year, not to exceed the limitations set forth in Virginia Code § 2.2-3708.3(B)(4). - 2.
 Application.
-This policy will be applied strictly and uniformly, without exception, to the entire membership and without regard to the identity of the Supervisor(s) requesting remote participation or the matters that will be considered or voted on at the meeting.

-- 3. Adoption on Behalf of Other County Entities.
-This policy is also adopted on behalf of any committee, subcommittee, or other entity (however designated) of the Board empowered to perform delegated functions of the Board or to advise the Board, and applies to remote participation by members of any such committee, subcommittee, or other entity. - B. Because of a Disability, Medical Condition, to Care for Family Member with a Medical Condition, or Personal Matter.
-Non-Emergency Individual Participation.
-Except as provided in Rule 8(C) below, The Board may permit a Supervisors may use remote to participate ion instead of attending a public meeting in person only pursuant to and in compliance with the following rules: in a Board meeting through electronic communication means from a remote location, subject to the following: - 1.
+This policy will be applied strictly and uniformly, without exception, to the entire membership and without regard to the identity of the Supervisor(s) requesting remote participation or the matters that will be considered or voted on at the meeting. - 3.
+Adoption on Behalf of Other County Entities.
+This policy is also adopted on behalf of any committee, subcommittee, or other entity (however designated) of the Board empowered to perform delegated functions of the Board or to advise the Board and applies to remote participation by members of any such committee, subcommittee, or other entity. - B. Non-Emergency Individual Participation.
+Except as provided in Rule 8(C) below, Supervisors may use remote participation instead of attending a public meeting in person only pursuant to and in compliance with the following rules: - 1.
 Grounds for Remote Participation; Advance Notice of the Chair.
-Individual

-Supervisors may use remote participation instead of attending a public meeting in person if, in advance of the public meeting, the Supervisor notifies the Chair that: - a.
+Individual Supervisors may use remote participation instead of attending a public meeting in person if, in advance of the public meeting, the Supervisor notifies the Chair that: - a.
 Personal Medical Condition.
-The Supervisor has a temporary or permanent disability or other medical condition that prevents the Supervisor's physical attendance; - b.
+The Supervisor has a temporary or permanent disability or other medical condition that prevents the Supervisor's Supervisor's physical attendance; - b.
 Family Member's Medical Condition.
-A medical condition of a member of the Supervisor's family requires the Supervisor to provide care that prevents the Supervisor's physical attendance; - c.
+A medical condition of a member of the Supervisor's Supervisor's family requires the Supervisor to provide care that prevents the Supervisor's Supervisor's physical attendance; - c.
 Distant Meeting Location.
-The Supervisor's principal residence is more than 60 miles from the meeting location identified in the required notice for such meeting; or - d.
+The Supervisor's Supervisor's principal residence is more than 60 miles from the meeting location identified in the required notice for such meeting; or - d.
 Identified Personal Matter; Limitation on Use.
 The Supervisor is unable to attend the meeting due to a personal matter (such as a family event or business commitment) and identifies with specificity the nature of the personal matter.
-However, the Supervisor may not use remote participation due to personal matters more than two meetings per calendar year or 25 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater. - 1.
-Notification to Chair of Inability to Attend Because of a Disability, Medical Condition, or to Care for Family Member with a Medical Condition, or a Personal Matter.
-On or before the day of the meeting, the Supervisor shall notify the Chair and should notify the Clerk that the Supervisor is unable to attend the meeting because of: - a.
-Disability, Medical Condition, Care for Family Member.
-A temporary or permanent disability or other medical condition that prevents the Supervisor's physical attendance; or a family member's medical condition that requires the Supervisor to provide care for the family member; or - b.
-Personal Matter.
-A personal matter, provided the Supervisor identifies with specificity the nature of the personal matter.
-Participation by a Supervisor by electronic communication means because of a personal matter is limited each calendar year to two meetings or 25 percent of the Board of Supervisors' meetings held per calendar year rounded up to the next whole number, whichever is greater. - 2.
+However, the Supervisor may not use remote participation due to personal matters more than two meetings per calendar year or 25 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater. - 2.
 Minutes.
 If participation by a Supervisor through electronic communication means is approved pursuant to this Rule, the Board shall record in its minutes the remote location from which the Supervisor participated; however, the remote location need not be open to the public and may be identified in the minutes by a general description.